 Nearly 35% of companies work with more than 1,000 third parties, while almost half of those work with over 10,000 third parties.
-Effective vendor management is crucial for mitigating risks and controlling service quality.
+Effective IT vendor management is crucial for mitigating risks and controlling service quality.
 This is especially relevant in the IT industry, where outsourcing is a common business practice.

 Backed by more than 200 satisfied clients and numerous industry awards, Relevant knows how IT vendor management can help companies get the most from relationships with their partners.